Topic: Attorney website to assist pro se litigants; marketing of legal services

 A Lawyer’s Offering of Forms on the Internet

-15. The Rules do not necessarily fully apply to a do-it-yourself site contemplated by the inquirer’s Tier III service.
-Nothing in the Rules prevents a lawyer from starting a separate business to operate a website (or engaging in other activities) that provides generic advice on legal issues to the public – that is, advice not tailored to facts and law unique to s specific identifiable consumer.
+15. The Rules do not necessarily fully apply to a do-it-yourself site contemplated by the inquirer’s Tier I service, not an automated service.
+Nothing in the Rules prevents a lawyer from starting a separate business to operate a website (or engaging in other activities) that provides generic advice on legal issues to the public – that is, advice not tailored to facts and law unique to a specific identifiable consumer.
 Assuming, again, that no unauthorized practice of law occurs, we think a lawyer or a non-lawyer may create a website or other platform to offer the public such generic forms of basic documents as wills, trusts, template lawsuits, and the like.
 To that extent, we consider the practice akin to that blessed in N.Y.
 State 636’s acceptance of The Will Store.
 But that blessing came with a condition that, if the operator is a member of the bar, then the lawyer may “not use the separate business as a means of soliciting legal practice in violation of any statute or court rule and the lawyer does not recommend to his or her clients the purchase of a product from the separate business.”
 As presented to us, the inquirer’s proposal does not comply with this condition.
 Cf. N.Y.
 State 951 ¶¶ 10-12 (2012) (lawyer may establish a web-based letter-writing service if, among other things, no legal services are rendered and the site prominently disclaims the existence of a lawyer-client relationship).

 16. As we said in N.Y.
 State 832, when the attorney’s status as a lawyer is visible to the public (e.g., the attorney uses a law office name or letterhead, or advertises the sales on the lawyer’s web site, or puts “Esq.” or “J.D.” after the lawyer’s name), a substantial risk is present that the purchaser of the non-legal service “will be misled as to whether an attorney-client relationship exists.”
 Id. ¶ 8.
 In this scenario, when an attorney or law firm’s status is disclosed to a purchaser of the non-legal service, we concluded that “[t]he risk is great because the client may be confused about the nature of the attorney’s role.”
 Id. ¶ 10; see Rule 5.7, Cmt.
 1 (“The recipient of the non-legal services may expect, for example, that the protection of client confidences and secrets, prohibitions against representation of persons with conflicting interests, and obligations of a lawyer to maintain professional independence apply to the provision of non-legal services when that may not be the case.
 The risk of confusion is especially acute when the lawyer renders both legal and non-legal services with respect to the same matter.”); N.Y.
 State 951 ¶ 6 (“It is likely that a client of the letter writing service, knowing that the writer is a lawyer, may expect legal advice.”).